-Wellgreen Platinum is committed to the development of a sustainable long term mine operation at the Wellgreen project, with current efforts underway designed to further define the mineral resource, improve overall project economics, simplify project financing requirements and complete environmental permit applications.
+Wellgreen Platinum is focused on the advancement of the Wellgreen project toward production, with current efforts underway designed to further define the mineral resource, evaluate overall project economics, simplify project financing requirements and complete environmental permit applications.

 - Executive management team with track record of success in large scale project development, operations and financing; specific PGM, Yukon and Sudbury District experience

 - Severe, ongoing PGM supply risk as approximately 80% of production is from politically unstable jurisdictions